kparginos/PaymentsSensor_Setup/README.md

 <details><summary>Enhancements</summary>

-* ### Configuration app version 1.0.2:
+* ### Configuration app version 1.0.5:

+Configuration app supports refresh of the active configurations when a change is made to the database

+* ### Scanner app version 1.2.3:

 >1.
-New fields included to support MS-Graph authentication.
+Scanner app creates attachments folder under date in which the email has beeen received

+>2.
+Restart of the app with logout all logged in users.

 * ### Scanner app version 1.2.0: